OBenner/data-engineering-interview-questions/dwha.md

 Normalization:To remove the redundancy and inconsistency.

 What Is The Use Of Incremental Aggregation?
 Explain Me In Brief With An Example.
-It's a session option. when the informatica server performs incremental aggr. it passes new source data through the mapping and uses historical chache data to perform new aggregation caluculations incrementaly. for performance we will use it.
+It's a session option. when the informatica server performs incremental aggr. it passes new source data through the mapping and uses historical cache data to perform new aggregation caluculations incrementaly. for performance we will use it.

 [Table of Contents](#Data-Warehousing-Architecture)

 ## What is Business Intelligence?
-Business Intelligence is a process for increasing the competitive advantage of a business by intelligent use of available data in decision making.
+Business Intelligence is a process for increasing the competitive advantage of a business by intelligent use of available data in decision-making.
 The five key stages of Business Intelligence:
 ► Data Sourcing
 ► Data Analysis